Alfresco/docs-alfresco/content-services/latest/install/zip/additions.md

     > **Note:** For Windows, set the path using the `\\` separator, or use the forward slash `/` Unix path separator.
 For example: `c:\\Alfresco\\LibreOffice` or `c:/Alfresco/LibreOffice`.

-7. If the Alfresco Content Services server is running, stop and restart the server.
+7. If the Content Services server is running, stop and restart the server.

 ### Install Linux libraries